Nitya-Pasrija/Nitya-Pasrija/README.md

 [![Sparkline](https://stars.medv.io/Naereen/badges.svg)](https://stars.medv.io/Nitya-Pasrija/badges)

 ## About me
-- 🎓 I'm a developer, and fresher at IGDTUW, IT.
+- 🎓 I'm a developer, and sophomore at IGDTUW, IT.
 - 💡 Interested in working alongside like-minded people, enthusiastic about various developer tools
 - 💞️ Looking forward to collaborate on projects that make an impact <3
 - ⚡ Gonna start DSA soon 👀👀